ricardomonge/academic-tutoring-instrument-validation/README.md

 If you use this repository or its contents, please cite the corresponding article:

+**APA:**

-> Díaz-Torres, B., Monge-Rogel, R., Gallardo-Caballero, M., & Reyes-Pastrian, C. (2025). *Development and Psychometric Validation of the Academic Tutoring Perception Scale (ATPS) for Higher Education Students in Chile*.
+> Díaz-Torres, B., Monge-Rogel, R., Gallardo-Caballero, M., & Reyes-Pastrian, C. (2025). *Data and R Scripts for Development and Psychometric Validation of the Academic Tutoring Perception Scale (ATPS) for Higher Education Students in Chile*.